HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/files/xncp/anims.md

 - An index (for SubImage)
 - A colour (for ColorMask)

-According to the flags of this specific cast, these keyframes are supposed to control the X Position, which means that “data” actually represents the X Position of the cast in this frame.
+According to the flags of this specific cast, these keyframes are supposed to control the X Position, which means that “Data” actually represents the X Position of the cast in this frame.

-The **Offset** and **Offset2** fields are unknown.
-They seem to offset the value in the Data field, but I don’t know their actual meanings.
-I still don’t know how animations loop, and if that’s even defined in the XNCP.
-I’d assume it’s in some of these fields, but I’m not sure.
-Maybe the game just keeps playing the animation and the XNCP doesn’t control that?
+The **Offset** and **Offset2** fields control the casts' Offset position value, where "Offset" is X, while "Offset2" is Y. For example, the buttons in the title screen of Sonic Generations use these values to stay in place when they're clicked since they get scaled up and down.
-Anyway let’s look at the second keyframe then:
+Let’s look at the second keyframe:

 ![](./assets/anims/image8.png)